nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 25 - The Tower Climb.md

 ### Scene 3: The Gift / Floor 80

 - **Key Event:** Angelica gives Zephyr the priceless golden casing of the Cylinder, telling him to use it to buy his freedom from the credit-lords.
-  - _Character Defining Moment:_ **Angelica Vance** — She sacrifices a literal fortune to save her friend’s life, demonstrating her primary loyalty to her team over material wealth.
+  - _Character Defining Moment:_ **Angelica Ward** — She sacrifices a literal fortune to save her friend’s life, demonstrating her primary loyalty to her team over material wealth.
   - _Key Dialog:_ **Angelica:** "Buy your life back, Zephyr.
 Pay off your interest. ...
 Be a free man."

 ---